Crowdhandler/crowdhandler-dotnet-integration/Crowdhandler.NETsdk/README.md

 **Parameters:**

 - **string** JSONCookieData: The JSON string representing the cookie data.
-Found in cookie set by the SDK named "crowdhandler".
+Found in cookie name "crowdhandler" set by the SDK.

 **Returns**: